Jornal da Record

+Jornal da Record ([ʒoʁˈnaw dɐ ʁeˈkɔʁ]; Portuguese(also known by the acronym JR) is a nighttime Brazilian television news program, produced and presented by RecordTV.
+It is the station's main news program, shown daily from Monday to Friday at 8 pm.

 The television news coverage of the main events in Brazil and in the world, the production of special and investigative reports.
-It has reporters in all states of Brazil, through RecordTV affiliates, and also has international correspondents in its offices located in the United States (New York and Washington D.C.), Europe (London and Lisbon), Asia (Tokyo) and the Middle East (Jerusalem).
-Jornal da Record is also presented by the RecordTV Internacional, reaching more than 150 countries.
+It has reporters in all states of Brazil, through Record affiliates, and also has international correspondents in its offices located in the United States (New York and Washington D.C.), Europe (London and Lisbon), Asia (Tokyo) and the Middle East (Jerusalem).
+Jornal da Record is also presented by Record Internacional, reaching more than 150 countries.

 Outstanding awards are including Esso Award, Trophy Press, Vladimir Herzog Award and APCA Award.